klm122/DL-NLU/README.md

-# Reposiotory for the tutorial: "Deep Learning pour Natural Language Understanding" organized at ENSAO on the 25/02/2024
+# Repository for the tutorial: "Deep Learning pour Natural Language Understanding" organized at ENSAO on the 25/02/2024